apache/whimsy/DEVELOPMENT.md

 need to access various ASF SVN directories and/or LDAP.
-To do development and testing, you will need access to a machine on which you are willing to install libraries which do things like access LDAP, XML parsing, composing mail and the like.
+To do development and testing, you will need access to a machine on which you are willing to install libraries which do things like access LDAP, XML parsing, composing mail and the like for full functionality.

 While some tools may work on Microsoft Windows, many don't currently.
-Alternatives include a Docker image, a custom Vagrant VM, and a Kitchen/Puppet managed Vagrant VM.
+Alternatives include a Docker image, a custom Vagrant VM, and a Kitchen/Puppet managed Vagrant VM (as the live instance does).
 The primary advantage of using an image or a VM is isolation.
-The primary disadvantage is that you will need to install your SVN credentials there and arrange to either duplicate or mount your SVN directories.
+The primary disadvantage is that you will need to install your SVN credentials there and arrange to either duplicate or mount needed SVN directories.

-Overview
+Architecture Overview
 ========

-This directory has two main subdirectories...
+The core Whimsy code is split into model/view, with a variety of independent tools.

 1. [lib/whimsy/asf](lib/whimsy/asf) contains the "model", i.e., a set of classes which encapsulate access